 One very popular destination is the island of La Cabrera, a National Park (we'll help you get a permit to visit here) a nice day's sail or cruise from Palma.

 The Northeast of the island opens out into two sweeping bays, Pollença and Alcúdia - offering quiet and sheltered anchorages.
 Both are lined with long stretches of beach and small, well-preserved fishing villages.
-The harbours are good-sized, safe and easily accessible.
+The harbors are good-sized, safe, and easily accessible.

 The island of Mallorca sports a lively yachting industry and many well-equipped harbours along the entire coast.
 Mallorca has 41 marinas, 30 clubs nautics and moorings for 10,000 yachts!
 Local yachts can be chartered via Boatbookings, most marinas also have facilities for water-skiing and windsurfing.

 You might also want to try scuba diving - the clear waters around Mallorca are the perfect place for water-based activities, especially in and around the small, shallow coves of the south and east coasts.